CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 10th of September 2025.

-Data from the CrowdSec community indicates that exploitation of CVE-2024-32640 is highly selective and intelligence-driven.
-Threat actors use advanced reconnaissance and carefully choose their targets, often as part of sophisticated campaigns or advanced persistent threat operations.
+Insights from the CrowdSec network reveal that the attackers trying to exploit CVE-2024-32640 are composed of a fairly even mix of opportunistic and targeted actors.
+Some attackers employ preliminary reconnaissance, while others use indiscriminate scanning.
 Data from the CrowdSec community also indicates a gradual decrease in attacks targeting CVE-2024-32640.
 While still present in the wild, exploitation levels have dropped noticeably week-over-week.
 This may signal that the vulnerability is becoming less relevant or that defenses are improving fast enough for attackers to lose interest.

 Attackers exploit the /index.cfm/_api/json/v1/default/?method=processAsyncObject endpoint by injecting malicious SQL payloads into the contenthistid parameter within POST requests.
 This technique targets the Mura/Masa CMS API to trigger SQL injection vulnerabilities.